nus-cs2103/website-base/admin/project-w11-v13.md

 </box>

 **Objectives**:
-* **To train you** to do manual testing, bug reporting, bug <tooltip content="assigning of priority order">triaging</tooltip>, bug fixing, communicating with users/testers/developers, evaluating products etc.
+* **To train you** to do manual testing, bug reporting, bug <tooltip content="assigning of priority order">triaging,</tooltip> bug fixing, communicating with users/testers/developers, evaluating products etc.
 * **To help you improve your product** before the final submission.

-**When, where**:
-* To be done **during Lecture 11**.
-Duration: **30 minutes** (we'll stop the lecture for a 30 minute block for you do do the testing).

 **During the session**:
 * Each student will be assigned a product from another team to test.
 * Download the latest jar file from the team's GitHub page. ==Copy it to an empty folder==.
-* Test the product based on the user guide.
+* Test the product based on the user guide (the UG is most likely accessible using the `help` command).
 First, _acceptance test_ it from the perspective of the target user profile.
 If there is any time left, you can switch to _system testing_ mode.
 * Post bugs you find in the team's issue tracker.
   * Each bug should be a separate issue.
   * Even problems in the user guide %%&nbsp;e.g. lack of explanations%% can be posted as issues.